terrytaylorbonn/rtd-tutorial/docs/source/home.rst

 Home
 =====

-This is the ZiptieAI.com docs website.
+This is the ZiptieAI documentation website.

 ZiptieAI shows how to get started with ziptie drones and AI.
 Its not a product.
 A docs.{product}.com website is not really required (there is no installation, user manual, or API specifically for ZiptieAI).
 Therefore, this docs site is a simple overview of the ZiptieAI documentation processes.